 North South North West Statewide

 Persistent Pain Management Services are intended to provide consultative, time limited treatment and management advice with the aim of helping people understand their pain, and improve their quality of life and functionality in the presence of persistent pain.

 Please refer to Screening/Referral Guidelines

-- Low back pain: The Persistent Pain Service sees patients that are not suited for the Spinal Assessment Clinic.
+- Low back pain: The Persistent Pain Service sees patients that are not suited for the Back Assessment Clinic.
 Referrals may be redirected to the Spinal Assessment Clinic.

 - Patients needing assessment for section 59E of Pharmaceutical Act are not seen.

 - Diagnostic procedural pathways are offered by secondary referral onward from other specialist outpatient services at THS.